mstksg/inCode/copy/entries/story-of-shapes.md

 ["string-opt", "int-opt"]
 ```

+Remember that `Applicative` is like a "monoid" for shapes, so `Ap` gives you a
+free "monoid" on your custom shape: you can now create list-like "sequences" of
+your shape that merge via concatenation through `<*>`.

 You could also write a parser combinator library this way too!
 Remember that
 the "shape" of a parser combinator `Parser` is the string that it consumes or
 rejects.
 The single element might be a parser that consumes and rejects a